 Write down your time and weights used.
 You should use this as a tool to make yourself better.
 You should really only be comparing yourself to one person- YOURSELF!
 How can you make progress if you have no idea what you’ve done before?

-Tell yourself you want a double body weight deadlift, or plan to do a workout as RX’ed.
-Maybe you want to be able to do a pull-up, or string 30 together.
 Smart goals are measurable, obtainable, and give you something to work towards.
-The feeling you’ll have the first time you get an unassisted dead hang pull-up or full squat snatch is an amazing sense of power and accomplishment.
+The feeling you’ll have the first time you get an unassisted dead hang pull-up is an amazing sense of power and accomplishment.
 Ask us about setting reasonable goals and simple ways to consistently work on them.

 RESPECT THE EQUIPMENT

 Dropping weight is a last resort.
 Put things down gently.
 Dropping weight should be a necessity, not a convenience.
 Bumpers are designed for emergency dropping, not dropping every rep. ALWAYS keep your weight under control.
 NEVER drop an empty barbell….don’t drop a kettlebell either.
 Our equipment is expensive.
 If you break something being lazy or foolish, its now yours and you can buy a new one for the gym and those who train respectfully.

 Put away any toys you used.
 Clean off any bars which may contain your sweat and/or your blood.
 Pick up your used tape, pens, notebooks, scrap papers, chalk, band-aids, water bottles and sweaty clothes…. pack it in, pack it out, as they say in Gloucester.
 Put away all the equipment you used back where it belongs.
 Stack the boxes neatly, put the bars in the racks, stack the plates in order, hang up your jump ropes.